-Going on an Everest Base Camp Trek in January might be on your bucket list if you had visited Nepal at the end of December.
-You must have already witnessed the Christmas celebration and New Year in Nepal.
-So, exploring the Everest Region is a splendid idea before returning to your home country, as you will maximize the experiences in your Nepal vacation during the winter season.
-A quick search will tell you that January might not be the correct month to trek to the high Himalayas.
+Going on an Everest Base Camp Trek in January might be on your bucket list if you have visited Nepal at the end of December.
+You must have already witnessed Nepal’s Christmas celebration and New Year.
+Exploring the Everest Region is a splendid idea before returning to your home country, as you will maximize the experiences during the winter season in Nepal.
+A quick search will reveal that January may not be the ideal month to trek to the high Himalayas.
 Then, don’t let that discourage you.
 It is challenging but not impossible.

 Table of Contents